Dominant subspace and low-rank approximations from block Krylov subspaces without a prescribed gap: Introduction

 The paper is organized as follows.
-In Section \ref{sec aux angles} we recall the notions of principal angles and principal vectors between subspaces, that play a central role in our work.
-In Section \ref{sec dom subs} we describe the context and main problems considered in this work.
-In Section \ref{sec DIKM} we include some of the main results from \cite{D19} related to the convergence analysis of the block Krylov methods, assuming the existence of a singular gap at a prescribed index.
-In Sections \ref{sec main probs uno} and \ref{sec low rank approx} we state our main results (on dominant subspace approximations and low rank approximations) without proofs.
-In Section \ref{sec comentarios} we include some remarks and comments on the results herein and previous work on these matters.
-We also include a brief discussion of some open problems.
+In Section \ref{sec new prelis} we recall the notions of principal angles between subspaces, dominant subspaces and their relation to SVDs and we describe the context and main problems considered in this work.
+In Section \ref{sec main results} we state our main results on $h$-dimensional dominant subspace approximations (Section \ref{sec main probs uno}) and low-rank approximations by matrices of rank $h$ (Section \ref{sec low rank approx} ) when there is no singular gap at the index $h$.
+At the end of Section, we include some discussion on how is that our approach can be adapted to deal with more general situations (such as the clustered singular value case).
 In Section \ref{sec proofs} we present the proofs of the results described in Section \ref{sec main results}; some of these proofs require some technical facts that we consider in Section \ref{apendixity} (Appendix).